 *If you have an immediate concern about your student's safety, please call Campus Security at 626-395-5000 for assistance.
 Campus Security will contact emergency personnel and guide them to the location if needed.
 If you are off-campus, please call 9-1-1.

-The deans work with families to support their students throughout their Caltech experience.
-If you are worried about your student's well-being, please contact the office (626-395-6351) to connect with one of the associate deans, or email them at firstname.lastname@example.org.
+The Deans work with families to support their students throughout their Caltech experience.
+If you are worried about your student's well-being, please contact the office (626-395-6351) to connect with one of the Deans, or email them at firstname.lastname@example.org.
 Alternatively, you may submit a CARE referral about your student here.

 Dean Nye works primarily with juniors and seniors.
 Dean Weyman works with first-year students and sophomores.
 Resources for Families of New Students

 While we will gladly accept any information you may provide, families should familiarize themselves with the Family Educational Rights and Privacy Act, (FERPA), so that they are aware of the restrictions we face in sharing student data.
 You may find more information about FERPA here.